-While completing an investigation, the District will, to the extent possible, respect the privacy of the student.
+While completing an investigation, the district will, to the extent possible, respect the privacy of the student.
 However, limited disclosures may be necessary to conduct a thorough investigation and comply with law.
 Allegations of prohibited conduct, which includes dating violence, discrimination, harassment, and retaliation, will be promptly investigated.
-The District will notify the parents/guardians of any student alleged to have experienced prohibited conduct involving an adult associated with the District.
-In the event prohibited conduct involves another student, the District will notify the parents/guardians of the student alleged to have experienced the prohibited conduct when the allegations, if proven, would constitute a violation as defined by policy.
-If the District's investigation indicates that prohibited conduct occurred, appropriate disciplinary or corrective action will be taken to address the conduct.
-A student or parent/guardian who is dissatisfied with the outcome of the investigation may appeal in accordance with Board Policy FNG (LOCAL).
-Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the report; however, the investigator shall take additional time, if necessary, to complete a thorough investigation.
-The investigator shall prepare a written report of the investigation.
-The report shall include a determination of whether prohibited conduct or bullying occurred.
-The report shall be filed with the District official overseeing the investigation.
+The district will notify the parents/guardians of any student alleged to have experienced prohibited conduct involving an adult associated with the district.
+In the event prohibited conduct involves another student, the district will notify the parents/guardians of the student alleged to have experienced the prohibited conduct when the allegations, if proven, would constitute a violation as defined by policy.
+If the district's investigation indicates that prohibited conduct occurred, appropriate disciplinary or corrective action will be taken to address the conduct.
+A student or parent/guardian who is dissatisfied with the outcome of the investigation should be completed within ten district business days from the date of the report; however, the investigator shall take additional time, if necessary, to complete a thorough investigation.
+The investigation should be filed with the district official overseeing the investigation.